 Congratulations!
 Being engaged is a major step in your life and we couldn’t be more excited for you.
-You are probably eager to start planning your epic day, right?
-However, when it comes to who, where, when – the whole notion can become slightly overwhelming.
-But not to worry, we have the secret to managing everything like a pro.
+You’re probably eager to start planning your epic day, right?
+However, when it comes to who, where, when – the whole notion can become slightly overwhelming, but not to worry, we have the secret to managing everything like a pro.
 The trick is proper timing and breaking down the process into smaller tasks.
-Today we will go through the most essential ones by sharing a wedding timeline checklist that is specially tailored to help you pull off everything flawlessly.
+We will go through the most essential ones by sharing a wedding timeline checklist that is specially tailored to help you pull off everything flawlessly.

 12 months before the wedding timeline

-This may seem further away but setting the basics will be your lifesaver!
+This may seem further away, but setting up the basics will be your lifesaver!
 In fact, there are many important planning tasks to be considered 12 months out.

 The starting point will always be drafting your budget.
-Naturally, this is a crucial step because first, you will know how much you are willing to spend, and secondly, it will also help you filter less important things and prioritize others.
+Naturally, this is a crucial step because first, you’ll know how much you’re willing to spend, and secondly, it will also help you filter less important things and prioritize others.

 - Guest List